sivertheisholt/CharaTwitch/README.md

 The last part of the URL is the character ID:
 ![Character_ID](https://i.imgur.com/nd86fN4.png)

-#### Connect

-Once you have entered all the information you can simply click Connect Character.AI.
-Sometimes this will hang and get stuck, unfortunately the only solution is to simply restart the application and try again for now.
+Once you have entered all the information you can simply click connect Character.AI.